Is all the food sold organic?

 What are the prices like, why can’t I see them?

-Every producer sets their prices and Kitsap Fresh adds a 15% fee on each item.
+Every producer sets their prices and Kitsap Fresh adds a 20% fee on each item (many producers aim to lower their prices, so customers only see a 10% increase in cost).
 You can only see the prices Saturday and Sunday when the market is open.
 The prices may change from order period to order period.
 See our Products List for a complete listing of last week’s offerings.

 We are sorry we do not take EBT at this time.
 We do hope to someday offer this though.